MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 * Everything self-contained.
 Download the .exe file, run it, done.
 * Tool can be used as part of a build, see [BuildTask](AzureDevOps.WikiPDFExport/Build-Task.md)
 * Supports emoticons :) ⚠ ℹ
 * It is fast.
 A PDF with 160 pages is created in less than a second.
+1000 pages in ~8 seconds.

 ## Requirements